 Technology advancements, government policies, and changing environmental regulations keep the fuel market evolving.
 In recent years, the future of jet fuel has started to move toward biofuels.
 American, European, and Chinese governments are requiring reductions in carbon emissions, forcing the aviation industry to create sustainable jet fuels.
 Several airlines are already using blended fuels (traditional jet fuel that has been blended with a sustainable fuel), and it’s expected that 1 million flights will have been powered by a blended fuel by 2020.

-With different managing systems in place, who is responsible for safety?
+With different management systems in place, who is responsible for safety?

-Whether an airport chooses to internally operate their fueling systems or hire an FBO, there is one thing of extreme importance to keep in mind: The airport is ultimately responsible for the fuel on their property, regardless of who purchased it.
+Whether an airport chooses to internally operate its fueling systems or hire an FBO, there is one thing of extreme importance to keep in mind: The airport is ultimately responsible for the fuel on its property, regardless of who purchased it.

 No matter the size of the airport, one thing is certain: preventing mishaps from fuel transfers is of utmost importance.
 The mishandling of fuel at any point could cause fires, explosions, contamination, and environmental damage.
 This is why regulation and proper safety measures are in place to prevent these dangerous accidents.